dscmachung/gdsc-workshop-android/README.md

-# Welcome to GDSC Workshop Android
+# Welcome to GDSC Git Training for Workshop Android
 This `README` is just an example to help you get Android app running locally.
 If you encounter any issues please do not hesitate to post in Issue tab or reach mail us ^_^